AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-MB/README.md

 ### Description

 The goal of this analysis is to leverage the R packages [medulloPackage](https://github.com/d3b-center/medullo-classifier-package) and [MM2S](https://github.com/cran/MM2S) that utilize expression data from RNA-seq or array to classify the medulloblastoma (MB) samples into four subtypes i.e Group3, Group4, SHH, WNT.
-The input is a log-normalized FPKM matrix with gene symbols as rownames in case of medulloPackage and entrez ids as rownames in case of MM2S.
+The input is a log-normalized TPM matrix with gene symbols as rownames in case of medulloPackage and entrez ids as rownames in case of MM2S.

 The analysis uses a combined matrix of polyA selected (n = 1) and rRNA depleted (n = 121) MB samples as input.